Skip to main content

 There are things everyone can do to make it easier for people with self-harm scars.
 Avoid asking insensitive questions and, ‘If you notice someone else asking an inappropriate question, say so, and check the person with scars is OK,’ suggests Gray.
 People can also ‘actively practise not staring’.

 With time and welcoming environments, some people feel comfortable showing their scars.
 ‘It was a very long process’, says Gray.
-‘I still feel like I’m going though it sometimes’.
+‘I still feel like I’m going through it sometimes’.
 At first, their decision ‘was almost a protest’ Gray explains.
 ‘People might find it uncomfortable, but this is my body, this is what I have to put up with, this is just how it is.’

 Ultimately, it’s about choice.
 ‘If people feel uncomfortable having their scars out, there should be options to keep them covered,’ says Gray.
 Equally, ‘If you feel happy with your skin and your scars, you should be able to wear your skin and feel OK.
 It’s your body, and it’s whatever you feel most comfortable with.’